ngregorich/pge_plots/README.md

    1. Dependencies are added to the project using `uv add <package>`
    2. Dependencies are removed from the project using `uv remove <package>`

-The dream is that the headaches and heartburn associated with distributing a Python project will be a thing of the past with uv 💫
+The dream is that the headaches and heartburn associated with distributing a Python project will be a thing of the past with `uv` 💫

 ## Contributing

-This project was intended as a `uv` demo where you can see some cool plots, so I am not expecting contributions – but please feel free to file an Issue or PR
+This project was intended as a `uv` demo where you can plot your PG&E energy usage, so I am not expecting contributions – but please feel free to file an Issue or PR

-I'd love to see if you find anything interesting in your PG&E plots!
-Please create a Discussion or email the address on my blog (link above)
+However, I'd love to see if you find anything interesting in your PG&E plots!
+Please create a Discussion or email the address on my blog (linked above)

 ## License